Skip to main content

 Result Interpretation and Handling

-USB ID Search Results
+USB ID Search Result

 Loading...

-CAN ID Search Results
+CAN ID Search Result

 After executing the command, judge based on the actual situation:

-• Device Not Found: If Total 0 uuids found is displayed, possible reasons include:
+• Device not found: If Total 0 uuids found is displayed, possible reasons include:

 • Incorrect CAN network configuration